-We can never cover every possible question or circumstance, so be sure to ask me at email@example.com if you have any questions you can’t find the answer to here.
-But here are some frequently asked questions, as well as other real questions, I have received.
+We can never cover every possible question or circumstance, so be sure to contact firstname.lastname@example.org if you have any questions you can’t find the answer to here.
+But here are some frequently asked questions, as well as other real questions, we have received.

 Use a screwdriver or similar tool to pry up the friction cap.
 Work around the cap lifting it a little each time.
 When finished, tap the cap firmly back into place to keep the powder dry and ready to use.